facelessuser/BracketHighlighter/.github/ISSUE_TEMPLATE.md

 ### Support Info

-For bugs, run the following command from the menu: `Preferences->Package Settings->BracketHighlighter->Support Info`.
+For bugs or questions, run the following command from the menu: `Preferences->Package Settings->BracketHighlighter->Support Info`.
 Post the result here.
 Omit for feature requests.

 ### Steps to Reproduce Issue